Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 2019 – James Wiseman

-7 foot Wiseman played only 3 games at Memphis, where he averaged 19.7 ppg and 10.7 rpg.
-Wiseman was suspended by the NCAA while they investigated potential recruiting violations and Wiseman ultimately decided not to fight it and begin prepping for the NBA.
+7 foot Wiseman played only 3 games at Memphis in 2019, where he averaged 19.7 ppg and 10.7 rpg.
+He was suspended by the NCAA while they investigated potential recruiting violations.

 2018 – RJ Barrett

 Despite all the hype and hoopla that surrounded Barrett’s Duke teammate Zion Williamson, it was Barrett who was the top ranked player coming out of high school.
-In fact, Zion was the third best Duke prospect out of high school, ranked 7th behind his teammates Barrett (1) and Cam Reddish (3).
+In fact, Williamson was the third best Duke prospect out of high school, ranked 7th behind his teammates Barrett (1) and Hawks guard Cam Reddish (3).

 Barrett was the #3 pick in the 2019 NBA draft to the Knicks, two spots behind his Duke teammate Zion Williamson went #1.
-He averaged 14.3 ppg as a rookie, while shooting 40% from the floor and grabbed 5.0 rpg.
+He averaged 14.3 ppg as a rookie.
+He started all 72 games (plus 5 playoff games) in 2021 and saw his scoring numbers increase to 17.6 ppg, including 40% three point shooting (up from 32%) and 44% from the floor (up from 40%).

 2017 – Marvin Bagley